kevinjyoung/deliveratorjs/README.md

 # Readme

-Deliveratorjs is a node.js module for easily inserting [Mustard](https://github.com/ordrin/ordrin-client) powered menus into web pages.
+Deliverator is a node.js module for easily inserting [Mustard](https://github.com/ordrin/ordrin-client) powered menus into web pages.

 ## Quick Start

-You can start using Deliveratorjs on your node server in *n* easy steps:
+You can start using Deliverator on your node server in 6 easy steps:

-1. Run `npm install deliveratorjs`
+1. Run `npm install deliverator`
-2. Edit the webpage you want to change with the following things:
+2. Create a webpage that has at least the following elements:
    1. `{{{head}}}` inside of the `<head>`
    2. A `<script>` tag with the following javascript inside of the `<head>`: